Skip to main content

 Handling interactions

 Some operations require human input midway through execution.
 MFA codes, security questions, and other verification prompts.
 The agent can’t proceed without your user’s involvement.
-When this happens, Deck pauses the browser agent and notifies your application:
+When this happens, Deck pauses the agent and notifies your application:

 1. The agent encounters a prompt it can’t resolve autonomously